official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 3 UN Security Council, ‘4084th Meeting Friday 17 December 1999’ (S/PV.4084).
 4 Letter Goulty to McKane, 20 October 2000, ‘Iraq’.

-7

-Executive Summary36.
-In an Assessment on 1 November, the Joint Intelligence Committee (JIC) judged that Saddam Hussein felt “little pressure to negotiate over ... resolution 1284 because the proceeds of oil smuggling and illicit trade have increased significantly this year, and more countries are increasing diplomatic contacts and trade with Iraq”.5
+36. In an Assessment on 1 November, the Joint Intelligence Committee (JIC) judged that Saddam Hussein felt “little pressure to negotiate over ... resolution 1284 because the proceeds of oil smuggling and illicit trade have increased significantly this year, and more countries are increasing diplomatic contacts and trade with Iraq”.5